openenergymonitor/HeatpumpMonitor/build.md

 ![heatpump_monitor_v2_components.JPG](images/heatpump_monitor_v2_components.JPG)

 Component values including resistor resistance and capacitor capacitance are printed on the PCB.
 See resistor color code graphic here to match the resistors [images/resistor-color-chart.jpg](images/resistor-color-chart.jpg).
-The following image can also be used as a reference of component locations.

 Several of the resistors only have a reference name printed: